shieldworks/aegis-web/README.md

 increased visibility, robust support, and a thriving ecosystem to accelerate its growth.

-As a result of this transition, this repository is now archived and will no longer be maintained.
+**As a result of this transition, this repository is now archived and will no longer be maintained**.
 All the active issues and pull requests will be migrated to the new repository.
-If you have any issues that have not been migrated, feel free to open them in the new repository.
+[If you have any issues that have not been migrated, feel free to open them in the new repository][new-aegis].

 Please note that the core functionality remains the same, though under the new organization and project name.
 Any future updates and enhancements